- The Law

 Criminal Damage: Mode of trial

-You must be fully aware of the provisions of Section 22 and Schedule 2 of the Magistrates' Courts Act 1980 (MCA) which deal with the determination of mode of trial for the Scheduled offences.
-Where a person is charged with an offence contrary to section 1(1) Criminal Damage Act 1971 or with aiding, abetting, counselling or procuring such an offence, or with attempting to commit, or inciting , such an offence, and the value involved is less than £5,000, he must be tried summarily.
+The provisions of Section 22 and Schedule 2 of the Magistrates' Courts Act 1980 (MCA) deal with the determination of mode of trial for those offences, referred to as "scheduled offences" that are mentioned in the first column of Schedule 2 to this Act .
+Where a person is charged with an offence contrary to section 1(1) Criminal Damage Act 1971 or with aiding, abetting, counselling or procuring such an offence, or with attempting to commit, or inciting such an offence, and the value involved is less than £5,000, she/he must be tried summarily.

 Note, however, that if the damage was caused by fire, the offence will be one of arson which is triable either way, however small the damage and even if it amounted to less that £5000.